Freddsle/fedRBE/docs/reproduce.md

 1. Sets up multiple clients: Simulates clients based on the datasets in `evaluation_data/[dataset]/before/`.
 2. Runs fedRBE on each client: Applies federated batch effect correction using FeatureCloud testing environment.
-3. Aggregates results: Combines corrected data.
+3. Aggregates results: Combines corrected data and writes outputs to `evaluation_data/[dataset]/after/` for each dataset.

 Output: